 legumes, whole grains, potatoes, squash, corn (starch)

 The story in a nutshell...

 Diabetes begins with too much sugar in the blood that can’t get into the cells (not from too much sugar in the blood, but too much fat in the cells).
 The sugar is trapped in the blood.
 What does this lead to?
 Think of what happens to water when you add a lot of sugar to it and heat it (it gets thick).
 When our blood is “thick” it becomes sluggish and can’t flow freely like it is supposed to.
 The heart has to do extra work to pump this thick blood around which raises blood pressure.
 Smaller blood vessels and their functionality are thus affected, often severely impacted to the point of becoming virtually non-functional.

 Where are the body’s smallest blood vessels?

-Your eyes are effected, and you can get diabetic retinopathy, which ultimately leading to blindness.
+Your eyes are effected, and you get diabetic retinopathy, ultimately leading to blindness.

 Your nerves are effected leading to neuropathy (loss of feeling or the opposite, extreme pain) especially in the lower extremities, leading to amputation of toes, feet, and even whole legs.

 Your kidneys, which leads to kidney failure, dialysis and death, and your liver, leading to liver failure, build-up of toxic wastes and death.